 Could Teams replace Zoom -- or vice versa?

 Microsoft is probably in the best position to entice current Zoom users to its platform.
 The Teams application has evolved to the point where it's a reliable collaboration tool for businesses of all sizes and offers desirable capabilities in a product licensing bundle that most organizations already own.
-Additionally, Teams' native integration with other Microsoft 365 features and tools gives the collaboration platform a distinct advantage from both an end-user and IT administrator perspective that cannot be duplicated with Zoom.
+Additionally, Teams' native integration with other Microsoft 365 features and tools gives the collaboration platform a distinct advantage from both an end-user and IT administrator perspective that cannot be replicated easily with Zoom.

 Using Zoom and Teams together

 There are valid use cases where a company chooses to run both Zoom and Teams within its organization.
 The good news is that there are ways that the two products can work together.

 A few years back, Zoom began offering a way to help Teams users start and join Zoom meetings from within the Microsoft Teams app.
 This is useful as it eliminates the need for users to jump back and forth between video conference apps, which can lead to time inefficiencies and end-user confusion.